 In the first pass, every level run was investigated and sampled, generally during a single field day with five to six GNSS receivers deployed over the length of the level run.
-Each mark was maintained (i.e. cleared, painted, and protected using generally three painted star pickets), photographed, observed by an overnight AUSPOS session, and SCIMS was updated with current metadata.
+Each mark was maintained (cleared, painted, and protected using generally three painted star pickets), photographed, observed by an overnight AUSPOS session, and SCIMS was updated with current metadata.

-As part of NSW's contribution to the development of AUSGeoid2020, DCS Spatial Services collected more than 2,500 extended GNSS datasets (at least 6 hours but generally 12-24 hours duration) on levelled benchmarks for AUSPOS processing.
-These GNSS datasets informed the geometric component of AUSGeoid2020, helping to provide a much better connection to AHD (Janssen and Watson, 2018).
+As part of NSW's contribution to the development of AUSGeoid2020, DCS Spatial Services collected more than 2,500 extended GNSS datasets (at least 6 hours but generally 12-24 hours duration) for AUSPOS processing on levelled benchmarks.
+These GNSS datasets informed the geometric ('sliver') component of AUSGeoid2020, helping to provide a much better connection to AHD.
+Note that AUSGeoid09 was based on only 100 such control points in NSW.

 For many of these old benchmarks, GNSS also improved their horizontal position, which was initially obtained by scaling off a map, often resulting in positioning errors of several hundred metres.
-This not only improved user access, but also allowed preservation efforts to be undertaken (you can only protect a mark if you know where it is).
+This not only improved user access, but also allowed preservation efforts to be undertaken (vou can only protect a mark if you know where it is).